-Read more about the astronaut scholarship on the ASF Scholarship Program Details page.
+Read more about the Astronaut Scholarship Program.

-- A short statement of personal interests, activities, hobbies and goals, not to exceed one page of 12-point type.
+- The student must submit a statement of personal interests, activities, hobbies and goals, not to exceed one page of 12-point type.
 The narrative letter should give examples of the involvement and commitment of the student to their studies beyond the formal classroom setting as shown on the transcript.
 Creativity is an important attribute, and should be documented.

 - A current official transcript

-- A personal resume
+- A personal resume or C.V.